 Minneapolis College's Library Information Technology (LIT) Program will equip you with the practical and conceptual skills needed to work in highly automated libraries and information agencies.
 Whether you seek your A.A.S.
 Degree in order to become a paraprofessional or transfer to a 4-year college, or if you would like to earn a certificate, Minneapolis College’s LIT program will train you in the ethical, legal and professional frameworks for delivering library and information resources to communities.
 Both the degree and the certificates are offered in a fully online environment.

-- All required program courses are offered fully online, with the exception of LIBT 1100, which is offered as a hybrid/blended course.
+- All required program courses are offered fully online, with the exception of LIBT 1100 and 2200, which are offered as hybrid/blended courses.
 However, a long-distance option will be made available for any student unable to physically get to campus (or alternative site location), including a live virtual participation option whenever possible.
 Electives and general education courses are offered in online, hybrid, and face-to-face formats.

 - Periodic special events are planned so students can have an opportunity to meet face to face.